meesterdude/ecospec/README.md

       - spec/
 ```

 each key in `ignore` and `definitions` is a regex, as well as each `included_specs` value.
-You'll likely want an entry for each value from running `ls -1 app/`.
+You'll likely want an entry for each value from running `ls -1 app/`. if you specify patterns in `always_run` those specs will always be among the specs executed regardless of any file changes.

 next,update your branch with main (if it is not already)